 Sec.
 1. Initiative and referendum.

 [h] After receipt of such certificate and the certified copy of the proposed ordinance or resolution, the person exercising the duties of the city secretary shall present such certificate and certified copy of the proposed ordinance or resolution to the commission at its next regular meeting.
-If any election is to be held at a date not more than ninety (90) days nor less than ten (10) days after such meeting of the commission, then such ordinance or resolution, proposed for adoption or repeal shall be submitted by the commission to a vote of the electors at such election to be held, but if no such election is to be held within such time, then the commission shall provide for submitting such proposed ordinance or resolution, for adoption or rejection, to the electors at a special election to be held not less than twenty (20) nor more than forty (40) days thereafter.
+Such ordinance or resolution, proposed for adoption or repeal shall be submitted by the commission to a vote of the electors at an election to be held on the next available uniform election date for which the City may meet all statutory deadlines.

 Sec.
 2. Recall.

 [4] All papers comprising a recall petition shall be returned and filed with the person exercising the duties of city secretary within thirty (30) days after the filing of the affidavit hereinbefore provided for.
 The person exercising the duties of city secretary, upon the return of such petition, shall at once submit the same to the governing authority of the city and shall notify the officer or officers sought to be recalled of such action.
-If the official whose removal is sought does not resign within five (5) days after such notice is given, the governing authority of the city shall thereupon order and fix a day for holding a recall election, the date of which election shall not be less than fifteen (15) nor more than thirty (30) days from the time such petition was presented to the governing authority of the city.
+If the official whose removal is sought does not resign within five (5) days after such notice is given, the governing authority of the city shall thereupon order and fix a day for holding a recall election, the date of which election shall be on the next available uniform election date for which the City may meet all statutory deadlines.

 First, if Proposition 6 is approved by the voters on November 8, 2022, Article III, Section 1[h] of the Slaton City Charter shall thereafter read as follows: